mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 102 - Arrow Code/readme.md

 # Context

 In procedural code, it is very common to see complex nested ifs.

-This is more related to scripting than object-oriented programming.
+This solution is more related to scripting than object-oriented programming.

 # Sample Code